elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/abstract-factory-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The reason is that constructor functions are limited in their control over the overall creation process.
-Sometimes, you will need to hand over power to a factory with broader knowledge.
-This approach includes scenarios where the creation process involves object caching, sharing or re-using of objects, complex logic, or applications that maintain object and type counts and objects that interact with different resources or devices.
-If your application needs more control over the object creation process, we should consider using a Factory.
+      <strong>Interview Response:</strong> This is because constructor functions have little control over the complete construction process.
+You may need to delegate authority to a factory with broader knowledge.
+This method encompasses cases where the creation process incorporates object caching, object sharing or re-use, complicated logic, applications that keep object and type counts, and objects that interact with various resources or devices.
+If your application requires additional control over the object creation process, we recommend the Factory Pattern.
     </div>
   </div>
 </details>